 Knowing you can do a specific thing better than someone else is not enough of a reason to order your business cards.
 Can your concept actually be turned into a real business model?
 Research the market and make sure you are supplying a service or product that is in demand.
 Building a better mouse trap may be an intriguing idea, but does the world really need another one?

 The UK is amazingly supportive of business – providing new startups with everything from government grants and funding opportunities to sponsorship of mentoring organisations – and it’s all available at the click of a mouse.
-The HMRC even has a detailed online course which will take you through the basics you’ll need to register and pay your taxes.
-And, consult with small business legal services through Linkilaw, to give your startup a solid legal foundation.

 Building Your ‘Village’

 As you create your workforce or develop a partnership, focus on what you are best at, and then fill in the empty spaces.
 You might want to pool together talented friends and former business associates, with skills and knowledge that fill in the gaps of what you don’t know.

 Search for born organisers (who make awesome administrators), and multi-tasking wizards (great manager material).
 You’ll also want a few workers who are just happy making a living with a smile; punching in and out and leaving the job at the office.
 Not everyone is built for ownership, which leaves room for you, and them.